 The President of the United States is the head of state of the U.S., the chief executive of the federal government, and Commander-in-Chief of the armed forces.
 The United States was the first nation to create the office of President as the head of state in a modern republic.

-The President must be a natural-born citizen of the United States, be at least 35 years old, and have been a resident of the United States for 14 years.
+According to Article II of the U.S. Constitution, the President must be a natural-born citizen of the United States, be at least 35 years old, and have been a resident of the United States for 14 years.

 State of the Union Address

 The Constitution requires the President to give Congress a State of the Union, which is a report that addresses a President's legislative proposals and other plans for the country.
 There is no requirement stating what form or how often the report occurs; however, it normally occurs annually in the last week of January.
-You can view President Obama's final State of the Union address from January 12, 2016.

 Inauguration Day occurs every four years on January 20 (or January 21 if January 20 falls on a Sunday) at the U.S. Capitol building in Washington, DC.
 On this federal holiday, the President-elect and Vice-President-elect are sworn in and take office.